Advanced Bossa Nova Phrase 4x3x

 Major highlights of this lesson include arpeggiated chords in the introduction and frequent muting of strings throughout the song.
 Arpeggiated chords are played one string at a time in the quick succession and in such way that the highest note of the chord (the last one in succession) is played on the beat.
 Special care with muting is necessary as there are lot of open strings being played.

-Note that the closing phrase represents Jobim's attempt to imitate the sound of agogo bells.
+Note that the closing phrase represents Jobim's attempt to imitate the sound of agogo bells on the guitar.